 Ventless Gel Fireplace

-These are fueled by a gel like substance, which normally comes in can.
-The gel substance can smell like burning wood can be irritable to person suffering with allergies and asthma.
+These are fueled by a gel like substance, which normally comes in a can.
+The gel substance can smell like burning wood can be irritable to the person suffering from allergies and asthma.

 This type comes in a wide range of style and including wall hanging units.
 They require the lowest maintenance and it has the cheapest form of fuel source.